Data set

 A data set (or dataset) is a collection of data.
 In the case of tabular data, a data set corresponds to one or more database tables, where every column of a table represents a particular variable, and each row corresponds to a given record of the data set in question.
 The data set lists values for each of the variables, such as for example height and weight of an object, for each member of the data set.
 Data sets can also consist of a collection of documents or files.

-In the open data discipline, data set is the unit to measure the information released in a public open data repository.
+In the open data discipline, a data set is a unit used to measure the amount of information released in a public open data repository.
 The European data.europa.eu portal aggregates more than a million data sets.
-Some other issues (real-time data sources, non-relational data sets, etc.) increases the difficulty to reach a consensus about it.

 Properties

 Several characteristics define a data set's structure and properties.
 These include the number and types of the attributes or variables, and various statistical measures applicable to them, such as standard deviation and kurtosis.

 The values may be numbers, such as real numbers or integers, for example representing a person's height in centimeters, but may also be nominal data (i.e., not consisting of numerical values), for example representing a person's ethnicity.
 More generally, values may be of any of the kinds described as a level of measurement.
 For each variable, the values are normally all of the same kind.
-However, there may also be missing values, which must be indicated in some way.
+Missing values may exist, which must be indicated somehow.

 In statistics, data sets usually come from actual observations obtained by sampling a statistical population, and each row corresponds to the observations on one element of that population.
 Data sets may further be generated by algorithms for the purpose of testing certain kinds of software.
 Some modern statistical analysis software such as SPSS still present their data in the classical data set fashion.
 If data is missing or suspicious an imputation method may be used to complete a data set.

-Classic data sets
+Applications and use cases

+Data sets are widely used across various fields to support data analysis, research, and decision-making.
+In the sciences, data sets provide the empirical foundation for studies in disciplines such as biology, physics, and social science, enabling discoveries in medicine, environmental science, and social research.
+In machine learning and artificial intelligence, data sets are essential for training, validating, and testing algorithms for tasks such as image recognition, natural language processing, and predictive modeling.
+Governments and organizations publish open data sets to promote transparency, inform policy-making, and facilitate urban and social planning.
+The business sector uses data sets for market analysis, customer segmentation, and operational improvements.
+Additionally, healthcare relies on data sets for clinical research and improving patient outcomes.
+These varied applications demonstrate the critical role data sets play in enabling evidence-based insights and driving technological progress.

+Classics

 Several classic data sets have been used extensively in the statistical literature: